-Dr Strong is a Lecturer in Animal Science and Veterinary Nursing.
+Dr Strong is a Senior Lecturer in Animal Science and Veterinary Nursing.
 She currently teaches across the Animal, Zoo and Veterinary Nursing degree programmes at NTU on a variety of topics including Anaesthesia, Global Animal Disease, Welfare Science, Anatomy, Physiology and Zoo Biology.

 Dr Victoria Strong qualified as a Veterinary Surgeon from the University of Liverpool in 2010 after having been awarded a First-Class BSc (Hons) in Veterinary Pathology from the Royal Veterinary College, London in 2008.